Supported Python versions¶

 Building Scrapy’s dependencies requires the presence of a C compiler and development headers.
 On macOS this is typically provided by Apple’s Xcode development tools.
 To install the Xcode command line tools open a terminal window and run:

 pip from updating system packages.
 This has to be addressed to

 successfully install Scrapy and its dependencies.
 Here are some proposed

-(Recommended) Don’t use system python, install a new, updated version that doesn’t conflict with the rest of your system.
+(Recommended) Don’t use system Python.
+Install a new, updated version that doesn’t conflict with the rest of your system.
 Here’s how to do it using the homebrew package manager:

 PATHvariable to state that homebrew packages should be used before system packages (Change

-.zshrcaccordantly if you’re using zsh as default shell):
+.zshrcaccordingly if you’re using zsh as default shell):

 echo "export PATH=/usr/local/bin:/usr/local/sbin:$PATH" >> ~/.bashrc

 .bashrcto ensure the changes have taken place:

 pipbundled with them so you won’t need to install it separately.
 If this is not the case, upgrade python: